quantinium03/Guide-to-install-Arch-Linux/README.md

 reboot
 ~~~
 Eject the USB drive and wait for grub bootloader to come.
 You'll see an Arch Linux entry.
 Press ENTER to enter Arch.
 # Done with the base installation.
-Refer to desktop directry to install DE/WM acc to your usage.
+Refer to desktop directry to install DE/WM acc to your usage and installation of nvidia-dkms drivers would be in nvidia-dkms.md